Cloud Administration Console DashboardCloud Administration Console Dashboard

 The dashboard displays the deployment setup status, publishing status of configuration changes, the validity of domain certificates, component status, number of protected resources, and a graph of identity router activity.

 Deployment Setup and Configuration StatusDeployment Setup and Configuration Status

 After you decide which resources you want to protect and select the appropriate setup path, the dashboard guides you through the first-time setup process and displays the required components for those resources.
 Select one setup path.
 You can choose to protect:

 - Applications.
-Web applications using the SSO Agent on the identity route
+Web applications using the SSO Service on the identity router and cloud based portals

 - Relying parties.
 Web applications protected by the Cloud Authentication Service.
 These can be individual web applications or third-party SSO service.

 - RADIUS clients.
 Configure authentication for RADIUS clients such as VPNs.